FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 3. global threshold rank given by $rankgt A$; this is the smallest number of dimensions that preserves a certain distance $\tau$ for all rows

 Property 1's utility is intuitive; what is the point of a ranking system that doesn't preserve order?
-As far as I can tell properties 2 and 3 don't have an intuitive purpose, especially since we don't define the values of $\tau$ they should hold for.
+As far as I can tell properties 2 and 3 don't have a purpose besides being used establish a bound around the $d$ dimensions required.
-From my understanding they are primarily used to establish a bound around the number of dimensions $d$ required to capture these properties i.e., construct the proof.
-The proof results in an inequality which ties all three of these properties together and finds bounds on them;
+The proof is an inequality which ties all three of these properties together and finds a bounds defined using $signrank$ over $rel$, i.e., $signrank(rel) = rank(2 rel - 1)$.
-the bounds are defined using $signrank$, which takes $rel$, projects it to $\{-1,1\}$ by doing $rel - 1$ and takes the rank of that such that $signrank(rel) = rank(2 rel - 1)$.
-In other words its still a binary except that zeros become -1 and 1 stays 1.

 $$signrank(rel)-1 <= rankrop(rel) = rankrt(rel) <= rankgt rel < signrank(rel)$$

-The long and short of it is that the sign rank matrix is the minimal size required (look at both ends of the inequality) to preserve the 3 properties listed above.
+The long and short of it is that the sign rank matrix is the minimal size required (look at both ends of the inequality) to preserve the 3 properties listed above, namely order preservation.
-The authors note that this means the minimum number of dimensions is task specific, more precisely that it is based solely on $rel$.
 I think there are two primary limitations for practical use that need to be further explored
 1. Sign rank is difficult to compute.
 The authors briefly touch on this in the related works section, but essentially using Sign Rank (as of date of publishing) is a non-starter
 2. Effect of changes to $rel$ w.r.t. to $d$ required, ideally in practice.
 I.E., does the minimum number of dimensions required change dramatically between p(y|x) shifts (e.g., new data, new split, new domain)

-The effect of the changes will be discussed later.
-For now we will look at the method the authors propose to use to find the bound instead of sign rank.
+The effect of the changes to $rel$ be discussed later.
+For now we will look at the method the authors propose to use to estimate a bound instead of sign rank.

 ## Empirical Bounds on Performance

-Since sign rank is difficult to compute, the authors propose an alternative method to establish an empirical bound they call "free embedding" optimization.
+Since sign rank is difficult to compute, the authors propose using "free embedding optimization".
 The setup is that for an embedding of size $d$ they try to find the maximum size of $|C|$ they can represent regardless of the underlying task.

 The method avoids using text representations altogether.
-Rather it directly learns $rel$.
+Rather the goal is to directly embeddings $e_c$ and $e_q$ that can approximate $rel$.
+Direct optimization removes a confounding variable and establishes an upper bound on performance.
 $|Q| + |C|$ embeddings are initialized randomly.
 Then the embeddings are optimized to fit
 $rel$.
-Direct optimization removes a confounding variable and establishes an upper bound on performance.
-The way performance is evaluated is top-k accuracy, i.e., what percentage of the top-k items are correct.
+Performance is evaluated with top-k accuracy, i.e., what percentage of the top-k items are correct.
 The idea is that for a dimension $d$, we can only represent $|C|$ documents so they need a method for finding how many documents can be represented.
 For a given $d$, the authors finding the largest $|C|$ that can be represented with it.
+They increase $|C|$ until the top-k accuracy decreases and this serves to indicate the upper limit a given size of embedding can represent.

 One question that naturally arises is how many queries should the dataset have and what should $rel$ look like?
 In other words what dataset should we use to establish these bounds?